Guidance, Navigation, and Control

 2024-2025

-The GNC Project has set sights on a new method of Thrust Vector Control - Jet Vanes.
+The GNC Project has set its sights on a new method of Thrust Vector Control - Jet Vanes.
 Jet Vanes act as aerodynamically shaped deflectors that are placed at the nozzle exit.
 Using servo-motors to rotate these vanes, a rotating moment is created on the rocket, which allows the rocket to actively stabilize itself.
 Counteracting supersonic, turbulent, abrasive, and high-temperature exhaust flows, jet vanes provide one of the best ways to establish controls on a solid-propellant rocket.
 GNC aims to be the first ever collegiate team to build and launch a Jet Vanes TVC Rocket in Spring 2025.

 Quick Facts: